Raising a child with a set of properly aligned teeth is satisfying to every parent.

 However, although some people think that all cases of crooked teeth are due to genetic concerns, that’s not always the case.

-The kind of food we feed our children also has a great effect on their dental health.
+The kind of food we feed our children also has a significant effect on their dental health.

 Taking care of your child’s teeth should begin as early as six months when the child starts developing primary teeth.

-If your child loses some a primary tooth due to injuries or decay, this could cause bigger problems when the permanent ones start growing.
+If your child loses a primary tooth due to injuries or decay, this could cause more significant problems when the permanent ones start growing.

 Here is how you can enhance the growth of straight teeth in your child.